-- Afficient Math is individualized and self-paced.
+- Afficient programs are individualized and self-paced.

 - Traditional schools are class-based and the whole class is at the same pace.

 - In traditional schools, students know their results only when the course is completed, whether they achieved good results or not.
-The gaps students have in lower grades are carried over and compounded into higher grades.5
+The gaps students have in lower grades are carried over and compounded into higher grades.

 - In traditional schools, teaching is offered first in classroom setting.
 Student homework are graded days later and sometimes even not graded.